When I was four, I could draw as well as Raphael. It has taken me my whole life to learn to draw like a child.

 “The desire of adults to be realistic above all else, distances them from the valuable playfulness of childhood.
 They lose that freshness of vision, and the openness and gullibility that first took place in childhood and was such an important aspect of their creativity.”
 (HAVE YOU EVER HAD A HUNCH?
 The Importance of Creative Thinking)

 There are adults who continue to create universes throughout their lives.
 Certainly, Walt Disney is an example of that with his characters such as Donald Duck, Goofy and Minnie Mouse.
 Millions of people continue to experience the magic of his kingdoms – whether in theatrical performances, music, movies, television or on the web – and in his theme parks.
 Adults such as Disney, have the ability to combine an adult perspective with a child-like vision.
 They nurture their imaginations, take creative chances and have fun while doing so.
 Why not give yourself time in the New Year to reconnect again with the child you once were?
 It was a time punctuated by your desire to explore, to discover things and try them out, to attempt to do things differently while playing with friends or dreaming on your own.

-I had great fun playing with friends, too – the very talented musicians, Maryanne Kremer-Ames and Allen Ames of LYRA.
+And may you have fun on your creative journeys.
+A couple of years ago, I had great fun playing with friends – the very talented musicians, Maryanne Kremer-Ames and Allen Ames of LYRA.
 At CHANGING HANDS BOOK STORE, we re-entered our childhoods as we performed excerpts from my book, THE WORLD OF GLIMPSE…

 WISHING YOU ALL A HAPPY, HEALTHY AND CREATIVE NEW YEAR!